Treating Addiction with EMDR

 As a trauma therapist, I never ask someone to give up a coping strategy, even if it’s destructive, until we have others in place.
 Otherwise, they will likely find another way to cope outside of treatment that may be even more destructive (like replacing a chemical addiction with self-harm).

 2. Can you share an example of how treating addiction with EMDR has helped one of your clients?

 How to choose just one!
 I had a client a few years ago who quit smoking but was overwhelmed by her desire to continue—to the point she couldn’t think about anything else.
 I knew her pretty well already, so we only spent one session discussing and desensitizing her to her addiction.
 We identified the feeling state that smoking gave her (a sense of competence, like she could “handle” things), and she identified other ways she could achieve that feeling.
 She then did bilateral eye movements to de-couple the feeling of competence with the behavior of smoking.

 At the end of the session, she no longer had an urge to smoke.
 She stated that she sort of noticed a vague desire but it was very small.
 It has been four years and she hasn’t had a cigarette since.

-3. Should clients use EMDR alongside other treatment?
+3. Should clients use EMDR alongside other treatments?
 Are there cases when EMDR alone may be sufficient?